How Much Will it Cost?

 57 to 365 days £14 per day £12 per day

-Students from widening access backgrounds (ie someone who meets one or more of the criteria below) are entitled to an additional top-up of £4 per day, and can also submit receipts to reclaim certain costs, such as one return journey plus transfer, compulsory insurance, visa costs and vaccines.
+Students who meet one or more of the criteria below are entitled to an additional top-up of £4 per day, and can also submit receipts to reclaim certain costs, such as one return journey plus transfer, compulsory insurance, visa costs and vaccines.

 Widening Access criteria